-- Trichrome stains allow greater distinctions among various extracellular tissue components, e.g., Masson trichrome. - The periodic acid-Schiff (PAS) reaction utilizes the hexose rings of polysaccharides and other carbohydrate-rich tissue structures and stains such macromolecules distinctly purple or magenta. - Sudan black: lipid-soluble dyes --satins lipids; avoiding the processing steps that remove lipids, such as treatment with heat and organic solvents which can be useful in diagnosis - Metal impregnation: less common methods.
+- Trichrome stains allow greater distinctions among various extracellular tissue components, e.g., Masson trichrome. - The periodic acid-Schiff (PAS) reaction utilizes the hexose rings of polysaccharides and other carbohydrate-rich tissue structures and stains such macromolecules distinctly purple or magenta. - Sudan black: lipid-soluble dyes --satins lipids; avoiding the processing steps that remove lipids, such as treatment with heat and organic solvents which can be useful in diagnosis special study in the lab - Metal impregnation: less common methods.
 Using solutions of silver salts to visual certain ECM fibers and specific cellular elements in nervous tissue. - Immunostaining: immunofluorescence and immunohistochemistry.